 You must have a Driver's License or Driver Authorization Card (any class) to operate a moped on public streets.

-Moped owners in Nevada must obtain a moped license plate and pay one-time registration fees under Senate Bill 404 (SB 404), which was passed in the 2015 Nevada Legislature as a measure to combat moped theft.
+Moped owners must obtain a moped license plate and pay one-time registration fees to help combat moped theft in Nevada.

 Moped Laws at a Glance